doublehops/toy-robot-simulator/README.md

 There are only two files concerned with my code.
 They are `app/Console/Commands/StartSimulator.php` and `app/CustomClass/ToyRobotSimulator.php`.

 The tests are in `tests/Unit` and `tests/Feature`.
 Note that I couldn't get the dependency injection to work on the unit tests so they currently fail but I believe the code is correct.
+I could work on that more but I am at the 5 hour limit and feel that the demonstration I have should be sufficient to gauge understanding.
 The feature tests work and pass as expected.

 ## Run application
 Check out the code to your filesystem and run the following commands: